KendallTapani/Scripting-and-Automation/Personal Laptop/README.md

 - Data pulled from secure text files

 ### Utility Scripts
-- `PI.ps1`: PowerShell script for system information and utilities
 - `TestAHKScripts.ps1`: Run in Task Scheduler to open AutoHotkey scripts on login

 ## Requirements